FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 6th December 2022.md

 2007.
 The Mayor confirmed that the Collins family held that seat in Dail Eireann since 1948,

-and noted that Michael took the seat previously held by his brother, Gerry, and his late father,--- 2
+and noted that Michael took the seat previously held by his brother, Gerry, and his late father,
+---
+2

 James, before that.
 Michael was a very warm, generous, humble man who dedicated his time